Janice Langbehn: Presidential Citizens Medal

 Janice Langbehn transformed her own profound loss into a resounding call for compassion and equality.
 When the woman she loved, Lisa Pond, suddenly suffered a brain aneurism, Janice and her children were denied the right to stand beside her in her final moments.
 Determined to spare others from similar injustice, Janice spoke out to help ensure that same-sex couples can support and comfort each other through some of life's toughest trials.
 The United States honors Janice Langbehn for advancing America's promise for equality for all.

 Public policy change

-The hospital visitation rule requiring all hospital receiving Medicare and Medicaid funding to allow for LGBT family visitation went into effect January 18, 2011.
+The hospital visitation rule requiring all hospital receiving Medicare and Medicaid funding to allow for LGBTQ family visitation went into effect January 18, 2011.

 A short film, Quiet, a fictionalized version of Lisa's death, is receiving awards and showing at Academy Award-qualifying festivals.
-The film is dedicated to the memory of Lisa Pond and how her death catapulted LGBT hospital visitation to the forefront of publicly policy.
+The film is dedicated to the memory of Lisa Pond and how her death catapulted LGBTQ hospital visitation to the forefront of publicly policy.

 As of 2025, Langbehn resides in Tacoma, Washington and practices family law.
 The children Pond and she adopted from the Washington state foster care program are adults.